agiledev-students-fall2024/agile-dev-devops-fall-2024-4-final-project-generic-mern-stack-project/README.md

 ### Building and Testing the Project

 Releasing beta products to test users, then refine the product.
+In order to run the application,

 ### Links to relevant documents
 A detailed breakdown of our app map and wireframes, as well as a Figma prototype: [UX Design](./UX-DESIGN.md)